edibotopic/edibotopic-website/content/wiki/professional-deformation.md

 _physical deformations_ associated with specific kinds
 of labour.

-Professional distortion may be observed in experts, due to the self-efficacy gained through their accomplishments and the pressure on those with expertise to not extend themselves beyond their discipline.
+Professional distortion may be observed in experts, due to the intense focus required by their discipline, the self-efficacy gained through their accomplishments and the pressure on those with expertise to not extend themselves beyond their discipline.